 - Due to the connection between gut and brain function (described in both Western and Chinese Medicine), bitters can help us clear the mind, thus inspiring mental clarity and restoring natural, spontaneous creativity

-- Priming the digestive system helps the body break down food more thoroughly, and earlier in the digestive process, therefore avoiding immune and inflammatory over-reactions that occur due to insufficiently broken down food in the small and large intestines.
+- Priming the digestive system helps the body break down food more thoroughly.
+It also helps start the breakdown of food earlier in the digestive process.
+This helps prevent immune and inflammatory over-reactions that occur due to insufficiently broken down food in the small and large intestines.

 Encourages our own production of stomach acid, bile, pancreatic enzymes

-- By regularly triggering the release of digestive juices, the body gets in the habit of producing its own digestive chemicals, reducing the need to rely on pills and supplements to replace them.
+- By regularly triggering the release of digestive juices, the body gets in the habit of producing its own digestive chemicals.
+This reduces the need to rely on pills and supplements to replace them.

 Provide food for beneficial probiotic bacteria